mstill3/spark-for-dummies/Everything.md

   - Reference passed to data instead of data itself
   - Adds a hint/marks the dataframe to be broadcasted (readonly only cached)
   - The broadcast keyword allows to mark a DataFrame that is SMALL enough to be used in broadcast joins.
-  - Broadcast join large data with small data
+  - __Broadcast join large data with small data__
   - Spark will attempt to auto broadcast join during any join operation.
 The default auto broadcast threshold is 10M
   - Broadcast allows to send a read-only variable cached on each node once, rather than sending a copy for all tasks.

 ### Important Notes
 - MEMORY_ONLY: Store RDD as deserialized Java objects in the JVM.
-If the RDD does not fit in memory, some partitions will not be cached and will be recomputed on the fly each time they're needed.
-THIS IS THE DEFAULT LEVEL
+If the RDD does not fit in memory, some partitions will not be cached and will be recomputed on the fly each time they're needed. __This is the default persistance level__
 -  In Python, stored objects will always be serialized with the Pickle library, so it does not matter whether you choose a serialized level.
 The available storage levels in Python include MEMORY_ONLY, MEMORY_ONLY_2, MEMORY_AND_DISK, MEMORY_AND_DISK_2, DISK_ONLY, and DISK_ONLY_2
 - Spark also automatically persists some intermediate data in shuffle operations (e.g. reduceByKey), even without users calling persist.
 This is done to avoid recomputing the entire input if a node fails during the shuffle.
 We still recommend users call persist on the resulting RDD if they plan to reuse it
 -  Using Structured Streaming, the file sink type is idempotent and can provide end-to-end EXACTLY-ONLY semantics in a Structured Streaming job.
 Kafka and foreach sinks are fault tolerant >= 1,  memory and console are not fault tolerant